 It was the first time ever that the ratings went up at halftime, and that’s when the NFL figured out the winning formula.

 Of course, since then, halftime has rarely been “just music”.
-There are still sponsors to pay, so it’s always had a little “we’d like to thank Pepsi, Anheuser-Busch, and this year’s concept of unity,” vibe.
+There are still sponsors to pay, so it’s always had a little “we’d like to thank Pepsi, Anheuser-Busch, and this year’s meaning of unity,” vibe.

 But the best halftime shows still make you feel like you’re at least part of it.
-There’s a big difference between “share this moment with me” and “guess I’ll just stand here and watch you have fun”.
+There’s a big difference between “share this moment with me” and “I’ll just stand here and watch you have fun, I guess”.

 Both halftime events this year felt like the latter.